zaxlofful/game-eggs/valheim/valheim_bepinex_hexium/README.md

 - Added scripts necessary to run both game and dedicated server on Linux machines

 ## Automatic Mod Downloading
-Mods can be downloaded from modpacks automatically by entering the "dependency string" for the modpack from https://valheim.hexium.gg/
+Mods can be downloaded from ModPacks automatically by entering the "dependency string" for the ModPack from Hexium and/or Thunderstore.

+Example ModPack committed to Vanilla experience with enhanced performance: https://valheim.hexium.gg/mods/Loffulbyte/PterodactylEgg

+Note: This Egg will check both of the previously mentioned mod stores for the ModPack and/or mods.

 ## Server Ports